autocrossblog/autocrossblog_astro/src/content/post/2016-04-23-the-2016-autocross-season-so-far.md

 ---
-layout: post
+publishDate: 2016-04-23T00:21:33+00:00
-title: The 2016 Autocross Season So Far
+title: "The 2016 Autocross Season So Far"
-date: '2016-04-23T00:21:33+00:00'
-last_modified_at: 2024-11-18T10:51:34-06:00
-permalink: the-2016-autocross-season-so-far
-image:
-categories: [ 350z, nissan ]
-description: Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest.
+excerpt: "Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest."
+author: chris
+url: 'the-2016-autocross-season-so-far'
+tags:  [ 350z, nissan ]
+updateDate: 2024-11-18T10:51:34-06:00
 ---

 So it has been a while since I've had the time to get a blog post up here, so let's get started.